imptype/CarlBotTranslate2/README.md

 Then you can access routes with that base url, e.g. `https://{app_name}-1-a1234567.deta.space/translate?sl=en&tl=es&text=hello`.

-Also, you can run this anywhere that offers free hosting/serverless functions, not just Deta.
+Also, you can run this anywhere that offers free hosting/serverless functions, not just on Deta.

 ## Examples